7+ Thru-Hikes Around the World: Alternatives to the Camino de Santiago

 Best Time of Year to Hike the Kumano Kodo

 The trail is open year-round.
 There is occasional snow in the winter.
 The best times to go are probably April to November.
-Note that in June the rainy season starts and itโ€™s likely youโ€™ll run into more rain in June/July.
+Note that in June, the rainy season starts, and itโ€™s likely youโ€™ll run into more rain in June/July.
 And beware of the humidity in September!

-Holiday periods to be aware of (and you should likely avoid) โ€“ Japanese New Year holiday period (last few days of December, through around 04 January) some of the small, family-run inns may not be in operation, the Japanese Golden Week holiday period (last week of April through the first week of May), and Japanese Obon holiday period (typically 10 โ€“ 18 August).
+Holiday periods to be aware of (and you should likely avoid) โ€“ Japanese New Year holiday period (last few days of December, through around 04 January), some of the small, family-run inns may not be in operation, the Japanese Golden Week holiday period (last week of April through the first week of May), and Japanese Obon holiday period (typically 10 โ€“ 18 August).
 The busiest months are April, May, September, October, and November.

 Luggage Transfer

 Luggage transfer is available for the hike.
-However, you donโ€™t need much luggage if all you are doing is hiking the Kumano Kodo while you are in Japan.
+However, you donโ€™t need much luggage if all you are doing is hiking in Kumano Kodo while you are in Japan.
 Every place you stay along the trail will provide you slippers that you must wear inside, and they also provide a yukata robe that you are encouraged to wear inside.
 So honestly โ€“ all you need is your hiking boots and hiking clothes, the lodging takes care of the rest.
 They even provide toothbrushes, toothpaste, and all the toiletries you would need!

 Learn Everything You Need to Know About Hiking the Kumano Kodo in Japan